Imagine you’re closing Q4 books and find 30 unmatched transactions…

 Incorrect financial reporting can have significant consequences for companies and all their stakeholders, such as investors and shareholders.
-It is therefore essential for every company to monitor both income and expenditure.
+Therefore, it’s essential for every company to monitor both income and expenditure.
 In this way, a company can ensure operational efficiency, make more accurate decisions, and improve control over its financial affairs.

 In this blog, we’ll explain the meaning of payment reconciliation, how the payment reconciliation process works, and how modern technology can help automate and accelerate parts of it.
 Let’s get started!